 A fast pass can be an invaluable asset when you can get one.
 These passes are gold (not literally) and will get you on rides or into attractions in a fraction of the wait time you would otherwise have for a standard line (or “standby” line as Disney calls them).
 At Disney World, the best way to get your fast passes for premier rides is to pick them well in advance.
 The sooner the better for the most popular rides.

-We set up an online Disney account when we purchased our tickets and had the choice to pick our fast passes at that time.
+We set up an online Disney account when we purchased our tickets and had the choice to pick up our fast passes at that time.
 Instead, we waited until six weeks before departure to choose our passes, thinking it was no big deal, but by that time passes for the most popular rides were already gone.
 Disney releases a controlled number of fast passes for certain rides at a time!
 You can get passes while you’re at the park, but you’re taking the leftovers at that point.

 Milder Temps, Smaller Crowds

 January is a good time to visit Disney World because it’s not as crowded and the average daily temperatures are usually comfortable.
 While we were there, it happened to be running on the cool side even for that time of year.
 Most days were in the mid-60s with one day plummeting to the low 50s, but this isn’t typical.
 The summer can be hot and muggy and, of course, when the kids are out of school it’s going to be a lot more crowded.
 Lucky for us, our anniversary fell at just the right time to visit.

 My husband and I used our guidebook’s two-day touring plan which made seeing everything we wanted a breeze.
 I will admit, though, that we didn’t completely stick to the plan.
 Some of the suggestions in the book didn’t interest us or a ride we wanted to go on was closed for maintenance (one downside to going in the off-season).
 Here’s how our two-day plan worked for us.